Bit-Quill/amazon-timestream-odbc-driver/src/odbc/README.txt

 ODBC Driver Manager.
 Apache Ignite ODBC driver has been tested with UnixODBC (http://www.unixodbc.org).

-Once you have built and installed Ignite ODBC Driver i.e. libignite-odbc.so it is most likely placed to /usr/local/lib.
+Once you have built and installed Ignite ODBC Driver i.e. libtimestream-odbc.so it is most likely placed to /usr/local/lib.
 To install and be able to use Ignite ODBC driver you should perfrom the following steps:

 1. Ensure linker is able to locate all dependencies of the ODBC driver.
 You can check it using "ldd" command like this (assuming ODBC driver is located under /usr/local/lib):
-   $ ldd /usr/local/lib/libignite-odbc.so.
+   $ ldd /usr/local/lib/libtimestream-odbc.so.
    If there is unresolved links to other libraries you may want to add directories with these libraries to the LD_LIBRARY_PATH.

-2. Edit file $IGNITE_HOME/platforms/cpp/odbc/install/ignite-odbc-install.ini
+2. Edit file $IGNITE_HOME/platforms/cpp/odbc/install/timestream-odbc-install.ini
-   and ensure that "Driver" parameter of the "Apache Ignite" section points to the right location where libignite-odbc.so is located.
+   and ensure that "Driver" parameter of the "Apache Ignite" section points to the right location where libtimestream-odbc.so is located.

 3. To install Apache Ignite ODBC driver use the following command:
-   $ odbcinst -i -d -f $IGNITE_HOME/platforms/cpp/odbc/install/ignite-odbc-install.ini
+   $ odbcinst -i -d -f $IGNITE_HOME/platforms/cpp/odbc/install/timestream-odbc-install.ini
    To perform this command you most likely will need root privileges.

 Installing ODBC driver on Windows